FGM remains consistently high across the country; the highest and lowest prevalences are in the regions of Kindia (98.4%) and N’Zérékoré (84.0%)

 ‘Cut, flesh removed’ is the most common type of FGM practised, but more than one in five women don’t know what type of cut they’ve had

-About 80% of women were cut by traditional cutters, but medicalised FGM is rising rapidly
+Overall about 78% of women are cut by traditional practitioners, but medicalised FGM is rising rapidly

 30.4% of the total population aged 15 and over can read/write

-The prevalence of FGM among women aged 15–49 in the majority of administrative regions in Guinea is over 99%, the highest being Labé, in which it is 100%.
-Conakry and N’Zérékoré, which are located in the south-east and south-west respectively, have slightly lower prevalences: in Conakry, which is the capital city, it is 96.5% and in N’Zérékoré, which contains the second-largest city in the country, it is 87.1%.
-Nevertheless, there is almost no difference between the prevalence of FGM among women aged 15–49 who live in rural areas (97%) and those who live in urban (96.8%) areas.
+The prevalence of FGM among women aged 15–49 in all administrative regions of Guinea remains high.
+The highest prevalence is in Kindia (98.4%) and Labé (98.2%).
+N’Zérékoré, which is located in the south-east and contains the second-largest city in the country, has the lowest prevalence at 84%.
+There is, however, almost no difference between the prevalence of FGM among women aged 15–49 who live in rural areas (94.3%) and those who live in urban areas (94.8%).

 FGM is practised by people from all major religious and ethnic groups in Guinea.
-The ethnic groups with the highest prevalence of FGM among women aged 15–49 are the Soussou, Peulh and Toma; the prevalence for all of these groups is 99.5%.
-The ethnic group with the lowest recorded prevalences of FGM are the Kissi (88.2%), the Guerzé (77.8%) and the Toma (69.3%).
+The ethnic groups with the highest prevalence of FGM among women aged 15–49 are the Soussou (97.9%) and Peulh (97.3%).
+The ethnic groups with the lowest recorded prevalences of FGM are the Kissi (88.2%), the Guerzé (77.8%) and the Toma (69.3%).
 However, of the Toma, a relatively small number of women were interviewed, so this should be interpreted with caution.
-Muslim women aged 15–49 are more likely to be cut (99.2%) than Christian women (78.4%) or women who practice animism and other faiths, or women of no religious affiliation (89.5%).
+Muslim women aged 15–49 are more likely to be cut (97.1%) than Christian women (77.9%) or women of no religious affiliation (85.3%).